JAS-D98/Collaborative-Portfolio-Blogs-Website/README.md

 npm i
 ```

-### Note: All members are expected to work on their respectvive branch in this format
+### Note: All members are expected to work on their respective branches in this format
 Jasper:
 ```
 git checkout -b jasper/LandingPage